NVIDIA/nv-ingest/docs/user-guide/developer-guide/kubernetes-dev.md

 #### Add Helm repos

-The retriever-ingest service's deployment requires pulling in configurations for other services from third-party sources, e.g. Elasticsearch, OpenTelemetry, and Postgres.
+The retriever-ingest service's deployment requires pulling in configurations for other services from third-party sources, for example, Elasticsearch, OpenTelemetry, and Postgres.

 The first time you try to deploy this project to a local Kubernetes, you may need to tell your local version of `Helm` (a package manager for Kubernetes configurations) where to find those